andre-cat/git-repo/git-checkout.md

 ## `git checkout name-branch`

+Switch workspace :hammer_and_wrench: with a given branch.

+## `git checkout name-branch file-name`

-Switch this with given branch.
+Switch a given wokspace :hammer_and_wrench: file with its another version in the given branch.